Clean Air

 -Open the windows and let the fresh air in!

 In our efforts to seal every nook and cranny in the summer and winter months so as to not let in (or out) any hot air, making our homes more efficient, we often don’t consider that we are trapping in the pollutants along with the temperature.
-A nice cross-breeze can not only simply regulate the temperature of your home in these warming days, but also help rid your home of congested, poor quality air.

 The Science Behind Saving Gas